vkoldus/newsframe/README.md

 <iframe name="news" src="SERVER/" loading="lazy"></iframe>
 ```

 2. The **/script** endpoint provides a hosted javascript that can be loaded and pointed towards a pre-existing div.
-The endpoint accepts id, width and height query parameters which are used to find the div and overwrite its styling once the content is loaded.

 ```
 <script async src="/script?id=newsframe&height=100px"></script>